 Independent contractors are not covered by the Act.

+Qualifying leave events.
 Parental leave may be taken for the birth or adoption of a child, prenatal care, pregnancy, childbirth, or related health conditions.
-The Minnesota law also provides leave for working parents to visit school and early childhood programs.

-An employee may use personal sick leave benefits for absences due to a covered family member's illness or injury and for "safe" leave associated with sexual assault, domestic abuse, or stalking.
+The act also permits an employee to use personal sick leave benefits for kin care absences due to a covered family member's illness or injury.